hobbitronics/DeLonghi-Dedica-EC885-EC685-modification/README.md

 ---

 ## ⚠️ **Warning / Disclaimer**

-- This project involves working with high voltage and mechanical components.
-Improper handling may lead to electric shock, injury, or damage to the equipment.
+- This project involves working with high voltage, mechanical components, and fluid systems.
+Improper handling may result in electric shock, injury, or equipment damage.
+- Components are introduced into the machine's circulation system that come into contact with water.
+This is done at your own risk and may pose potential health hazards.
 - Modifying your machine will likely void any manufacturer warranty.
-- You are responsible for any risks or consequences.
-Proceed only if you have experience with electronics and high-voltage systems.
+- You assume full responsibility for any risks, damages, or consequences.
+Proceed only if you have adequate experience with electronics, high-voltage systems, and fluid-handling safety.